jiachenli12/evo_repeatability/README.md

 # Evolutionary repeatability
 This repo contains python code and data for the paper: How repeatable is phenotypic evolution?

+Dependency: Python3

+Please either clone this repo to run the code: git clone

 fig_reproduction:
 This directory contains code and all necessary data to reproduce main and supplementary figures presented in the paper.